IanSaunders/ultradaemon/docs/index.md

 #### High Seat to Great Shunner Fell <small>(18.5 to 26.6 kms)</small>

 From High Seat to we made our way through the snowy top to Gregory Chapel, and then Hugh Seat.
 Louise put on some spikes which she had brought.
-This turned out to be an excellent idea, and allowed her to move swiftly on some the ice surfaces.
+This turned out to be an excellent idea, and allowed her to move swiftly on the ice surfaces.
 I only had my trail shoes, to avoid slipping I needed to pay extra attention, but managed to keep the pace up regardless.
 Occasionally we would put our feet into an errant icy-puddle, resetting any warmth we had managed to restore.

 There appeared to be a path from Hugh Seat to Shunner Fell, unfortunately with the rain and snow, the path was covered in partially melted snow and was just too boggy to use.
 This made the process very arduous, cold and slow.
 The final ascent to the top of Shunner Fell was very snowy, and extremely windy.
 Thankfully when we arrived at the Cairn, there was some respite from the wind as we hid behind the rocks.